Non-Uniqueness of Bubbling for Wave Maps: Introduction

 \subsection{Comparison with non-uniqueness in elliptic and parabolic problems}

+For the harmonic map heat flow (the parabolic version of \eqref{eq:wm}), the analogue of the soliton resolution conjecture is also open, even when the target is $\mathbb S^2$, despite being an object of intense study.
+For a small sample of this work, see \cite{toppingannals, rupflin, waldron} on questions of uniqueness and \cite{delPinoWei, toppingthesis} for constructions of solutions that blowup at multiple different points simultaneously or form non-trivial bubble trees at a single point.

-Our construction is heavily inspired by Topping's construction of a harmonic map heat flow which develops a non-unique bubble in finite time \cite{toppingwinding}.
-Our target manifold, including the warping function, is essentially equivalent to Topping's (more on this in Section \ref{s:target}).
+In \cite{toppingwinding}, Topping showed that the analogue of soliton resolution cannot hold for harmonic map heat flow without additional assumptions on the target manifold; our construction is heavily inspired by that paper.
+In particular, our target manifold, including the warping function, is essentially equivalent to Topping's (more on this in Section \ref{s:target}).
 We also use the same mechanism as Topping to ensure non-uniqueness, what he calls ``winding".
 Note that we record only the definition of winding as it applies in the quasi-equivariant setting, and a more general definition would take into account translational and Lorentz symmetries.